IgKniteDev/IgKnite/CONTRIBUTING.md

         await member.send(
             f'Hey there!
 Welcome to {inter.guild.name}.'
         )
 ```

-On the other hand, if you'd like to add all three types of commands with the very same logic, you can do something similar to this example given below:
+On the other hand, you can also write code and deploy to all three types of commands at once!
+In the example given below, we've tried to make a ban command that uses the very same logic for deploying itself in three forms:

-Things to note here:

-- Slash commands can be used by pressing `/` and then typing the command.
-- User commands can be used by right-clicking on a user's avatar and then selecting 'Apps'.
-- Message commands are similar to user commands but need you to click on a message instead of someone's avatar.

 ```python
     # Backend for ban-labelled commands.